GorazdKikelj/pycentral-log/README.md

   --end_date END_DATE   Event end date in format YYYY-MM-DD (optional, default=now) --debug_level DEBUG_LEVEL
-                        Set debul level to [NOTSET, DEBUG, INFO, WARNING, ERROR, CRITICAL]
+                        Set debul level to [NOTSET, DEBUG, INFO, WARNING, ERROR, CRITICAL] --inverse_search      Inverse search condition.
+Return only devices not in input CSV or do not have event from filter.json present
 ```
 ### Examples